 The lovely team from Three Cords Coffee gave us a demo of their new brand ‘Burning Tree’ rooibos espressos.
 Having identified a need for a ‘healthy, caffeine-free alternative’ to coffee, they developed a finely cut rooibos that can be run through an espresso machine to create coffee-style beverages – such as a rooibos latte – without the need for additional equipment or machinery.
 This is a great example of how foodservice providers can repurpose existing kit to provide innovative and exciting experiences to consumers.

-#3 The major health and sustainability trends are here to stay
+#3 The major health, wellness and sustainability trends are here to stay

 Non-dairy continues to be a major trend tapping into sustainability and health needs, with 23% of consumers believing plant-based milk is better for them than dairy (Mintel, UK Dairy & Non-Dairy Market Report 2021).
 This was evident at the London Coffee Festival with all vendors offering at least one non-dairy option.
 Rebel, Alpro, Soy Boy, Plant Purity and Mighty Pea were just a few of the plant-based exhibitors on display, served with both hot coffee and cold brew products.